 To be considered for the Ralph H. Burt Jr. and Alva L. Hill Scholarship, applicants must submit a complete application that includes the following information:

-• Statement (200-word maximum) about how your work focuses on sustainable environments, performance-based design and systems integration throughout the design process.
+• A statement (200-word maximum) about how their work focuses on sustainable environments, performance-based design, and systems integration throughout the design process.

-• Current resume and portfolio or sketchbook (maximum twenty (20) pages) that demonstrates examples of your work that focus on sustainable environments, performance-based design, and systems integration throughout the design process in alignment with the legacy of the work of Burt Hill.
+• A current resume and portfolio or sketchbook (maximum twenty (20) pages) that demonstrates examples of their work that focus on sustainable environments, performance-based design, and systems integration throughout the design process.

 Note: Applicants may include collaborative projects but must state which projects were done in collaboration with others.
 Applicants should only show work examples that they directly contributed to.
 For each collaborative project, the applicant must indicate the names of all authors and which aspect(s) of the project they worked on.